Arrested? Call 24/7 (212) 619-3900

 it’s better if your criminal defense attorney has trial experience

 because that way you’ll be prepared in the event that you go to

 trial.
 Also, having actual trial experience will help your attorney understand

-Who would appear with me in court – the Attorney on the website or
+6. Would Lance Fletcher personally appear with me in court – or send

 Would you be happy if you hired an experienced, reputable attorney only

-Is the Attorney willing to sit down with me for the consultation?
+8. Is Lance Fletcher willing to meet in-person for the consultation?
+Absolutely.

 probably isn’t one of those things.
 Sitting down with the Attorney

 is a sign that you and the Attorney take your case seriously because you’re

 both willing take the time to go over things properly.
 When possible and